VicerInfoTech/TIF_AI/doc/README_DETAILED.md

 ## Database Setup (PostgreSQL + PGVector)

-The SQL Insight Agent requires a PostgreSQL database with the PGVector extension for storing schema embeddings, conversation history, and agent checkpoints.
+The AQ Insight Agent requires a PostgreSQL database with the PGVector extension for storing schema embeddings, conversation history, and agent checkpoints.

 ### PostgreSQL Installation